ornladios/ADIOS2/Contributing.md

 1. Always use braces { and }, even for 1 line if blocks.
 1. Use 4 spaces for indentation.

 There are more formatting rules but these three should at least get you close and prevent any drastic re-writes from the re-formatting tools.
-More details can be found by looking at the .clang-format config file in the root of the repository and by looking at the clang-format documentation http://releases.llvm.org/3.8.0/tools/clang/docs/ClangFormatStyleOptions.html.
+More details can be found by looking at the .clang-format config file in the root of the repository and by looking at the [clang-format 7 documentation](https://releases.llvm.org/7.0.0/tools/clang/docs/ClangFormat.html).